SiebenCorgie/marpii/README.md

 </div>

 ## Difference to Marp
-Marp tries to wrap the Ash crate completely.
+Marp tries to wrap the Ash crate.
 The target was to create a high-level-ish API that allows faster iterations while programming without sacrificing speed of the resulting application.

 This works for simple applications, like [algae's test application](https://gitlab.com/tendsinmende/algae/-/tree/main/crates/vulkan_runner) but became limiting when writing bigger applications like [nako's renderer](https://gitlab.com/tendsinmende/nako/-/tree/main/crates/nakorender).

 More sophisticated applications sometimes need to create more complex systems that need access to Vulkan's low level primitives.
 This is where MarpII shines.
-It provides helpful helpers that can, but must not be used.
+It provides helpful helpers that can, but don't have to be used.

-The main [marpii](crates/marpii) crate provides helper function for the most common vulkan objects like pipelines, images, buffers etc. If manages lifetimes of objects that are created through the device.
+The main [marpii](crates/marpii) crate provides helper function for the most common vulkan objects like pipelines, images, buffers etc. It manages lifetimes of objects that are created through the device.
 This usually happens "on drop" of those resources.
 Additionally, some implicit lifetime tracking (for instance command-pools must outlive the command buffer created from those pools) are implemented by keeping a reference to the pool until the command buffer is dropped.

-On top of those low-level-ish helpers higher level helpers are implemented.
-Most notably:

-- marpii-descriptor: Self growing descriptor pool with descriptor sets that keep their bound resources alive until they are dropped.
-- marpii-command: Command-buffer helper that keeps resources alive until the command buffer is not in use anymore.
-- marpii-command-graph: Provides highlevel "pass" abstraction and resource state tracking.
-Allows easy combination of graphics/renderpasses for rapid rendering prototyping.

-Have a look at the [minder](https://flathub.org/apps/details/com.github.phase1geo.minder) mind map for the initial ideas.

 ## Defaults and opinionated design

 MarpII has some design decisions that are opinionated.
 For instance, where ever it matters the target vulkan version will be the latest stable major release.
 As of writing (march 2022) this is 1.3.
+It also uses `Arc<T>` to keep objects alive.
+The added safety/convenience is payed by some overhead.

 ## Getting started